-(i) Annual: - Annual programme shall be prepared by both traffic audit office at Ajmer and Jodhpur and submitted to coordination section alongwith the complete list of stations, classified list based on earning etc. for PDA's approval before commencement of year.
+(i) Annual: - Annual programme shall be prepared by traffic audit office at Prayagraj, Jhansi, Agra and Kanpur and submitted to coordination section alongwith the complete list of stations, classified list based on earning etc. for PDA's approval before commencement of year.
 The classification of stations/sidings shall be made on the basis of earning and frequency/periodicity of inspection, days of inspection.

-BO's supervision and party's composition snall be as under:-

-Sr. Category Annual Days BO's Perio Party
+Sr. Category Annual Days BO's Periodicity Party

-No. of station earning of super dicity Composition
+No. of station earning of super Composition

-insp vision SO/ Sr.
+insp vision AAuO Sr.

-ectio AAuO Ar/
+ectio Ar/

 n Ar.

 (a) Very Big Rs.
-5 8 100% Once 2 1
+5 crore 8 100% Once in two 2 1

-crore in

-and two

-above years
+and above years

 (b) Big Rs.
-2 6 100% Once 2 1
+2 crore 6 100% Once in three 2 1

-crore in

-and three

-above years
+and above years

-but less
+but less than

-than 5

-crore
+5 crore

 (c) Major Rs.
-50 4 50% Once 1 1
+50 lakh 4 50% Once in four 1 1

-lakh in

-and four

-above years
+and above years

-but less , , , , , , ,
+but less than

-than 2

-crore
+2 crore

-(d) Minor Less 2 NIL 15 to 1 1
+(d) Minor Less than 2 NIL 15 to 20 1 1

-than 20

 Rs.
-50 statio

-lakh ns in
+50 lakh stations in a

-a year
+year